-How to Roleplay a Warrior Cat From the Warriors Book Series
+How to Roleplay as a Warrior Cat From the "Warriors" Book Series

 Warriors is a series of children's fantasy novels published by Erin Hunter (a pseudonym for authors Kate Cary, Cherith Baldry, and Tui Sutherland) centered around the lives of feral forest cats.
 The books have become popular around the world, despite not having won any major literary awards.

 The series is a popular choice for roleplayers given the storyline and existence of Clans, among which allegiances are made.
 Would you like to join the fun and become a warrior cat, but haven't read the books?
 This article will explain the ins and outs of Clan society and roles, giving you just the information you need to create a warrior cat of your very own.

 Have you read the "Warriors" book series by Erin Hunter?

 If you ever pass by a cat adoption window or event, take a moment to look at the cats; chances are, their colors vary from one to the next.
 Some examples of cat colors include: